scottrlarson/profession/content/publications/publication-laptop-buyers-guide.md

 #### TN and IPS

 There are two major technologies used in LCD panels for laptops: **TN** and **IPS**.
-TN display technology is the most common, as they are the least expensive and also tend to offer faster refresh rates.
+TN display technology is the most common, as they are the least expensive and also tend to offer **faster refresh rates**.
 TN display technology has narrow viewing angles and colors.
 I also notice that these displays are not as bright.
 TN panels offer less overall color, but this typically only matters for graphics designers.
 (Color  refers to the [color gamut](https://www.lifewire.com/lcd-monitors-and-color-gamuts-833038), or the total number of colors that the screen can display.)